wcharczuk/go-chart/README.md

 ![](https://raw.githubusercontent.com/wcharczuk/go-chart/master/images/pie_chart.png)

+The code for this chart can be found in `examples/pie_chart/main.go`.

 # Code Examples

 Actual chart configurations and examples can be found in the `./examples/` directory.
 They are web servers, so start them with `go run main.go` then access `http://localhost:8080` to see the output.